Curricula, Curriculum Types, and State Requirements

 We list several Financial Literacy resources to help with locating educational materials for your homeschool.
 We list special education options too.

-Cha-Ching Money Smart Kids aims to empower youth across the country with critical 21st-century skills by beginning high-quality financial literacy education in elementary school, where financial education can be fundamentally embedded in the core learning experience.
+Cha-Ching Money Smart Kids aims to empower youth nationwide with critical 21st-century skills by beginning high-quality financial literacy education in elementary school, where financial education can be fundamentally embedded in the core learning experience.
 Available at no cost, this engaging and fun financial education program is designed to train the next generation of financially empowered adults.

 Subjects: Financial Literacy